jxmot/esp8266-12F-witty/README.md

 The green LED on the board I used was much brighter than the red and the blue.
 A mix of all three LEDs should produce white, but mine did not.
 Even when diffused.
 But reproducing specific color mixes wasn't my goal so it was no real issue.

+The best way to see mixed colors is to place a piece of white paper over the LED.
+That will diffuse the light and the mixed color should be easier to see.